 The Cosmo Energy Group promotes safety management efforts in Group-wide business activities based on a strong sense of its mission to realize a stable energy supply.
 We work to ensure safe operations and stable supply by striving to eliminate accidents and work-related injuries at our business sites and departments.

-Under the Seventh Consolidated Medium-Term Management Plan (FY2023 – FY2025), we have focused on “safe operations and stable supply” as a priority, and we are taking safety measures throughout the entire Cosmo Energy Group.
+Under the Seventh Consolidated Medium-Term Management Plan (FY2023 – FY2025), we focused on “safe operations and stable supply” as a priority, and we are taking safety measures throughout the entire Cosmo Energy Group.
+Moving forward, we will continue to strive to strengthen our safety management system and raise safety awareness throughout the Group under the eighth Consolidated Medium-Term Management Plan.

 Results of Seventh Consolidated Medium-Term Management Plan Initiatives